Step to the Rear (album): Release, critical reception and singles

 Step to the Rear was originally released by the RCA Victor label in November 1967.
 It was offered as a vinyl LP in both mono and stereo versions.
 Six tracks were included on "Side A" while five tracks were included on "Side B".
 It was Maye's fifth studio album in her career and the fourth released by RCA.
+In January 1968, the album was released on an 8-track cartridge format by the label.
 In later years, it was re-released digitally and made available as either a music download or for streaming purposes.
 In its original release, Step to the Rear was among 22 albums issued by RCA Victor in the later half of 1967.
 Cashbox magazine named the album among the "most popular" releases of the year.
 Billboard magazine gave Step to the Rear its December 1967 review.
 "The music is class 'A' programming for radio and best of all, class 'A' listening," the publication concluded.
 The only single from the album was the title track, which RCA first issued in October 1967.
 It became Maye's third top ten single on the American Billboard adult contemporary chart, peaking at the number two position in January 1968.